zhouby-zjl/drtp/README.md

 Copyright (c) 2021-2023 Boyang Zhou @ Zhejiang Lab

-This file is a part of "Disruption Resilient Transport Protocol" (https://github.com/zhouby-zjl/drtp/).
+This file is a part of "Resilient Sensor Data Dissemination Mechanism" and "Disruption Resilient Transport Protocol" (https://github.com/zhouby-zjl/drtp/).

 This software is protected by the patents as well as the software copyrights.